 Keep your vaginal area dry.

 Excessive moisture in your vaginal area is an invitation for yeast infections.
-Make sure you change your damp clothes and bathing suits as soon as possible.
-Make sure your change your sweaty underwear after a workout as soon as possible to avoid any potential infections.
+Make sure you change your damp clothes and bathing suits immediately.
+Make sure you change your sweaty underwear after a workout as soon as possible to avoid any potential infections.

 Consider taking probiotics

-Certain old bacteria, such as lactobacillus, can help improve your vaginal health.
-Supplements that are rich in this probiotic can help to replenish the naturally occurring bacteria in your vagina.
+Old bacteria, such as lactobacillus, can help improve your vaginal health.
+Supplements rich in this probiotic can help replenish the naturally occurring bacteria in your vagina.
 Fermented foods such as kimchi, yogurt, and kombucha are rich in probiotics, and including them in your daily diet can help improve your vaginal health.

-If you are sexually active, make sure you are getting examined by your OB/GYN at least once a year.
+If you are sexually active, ensure you are getting examined by your OB/GYN at least once a year.
 It is also recommended that you should have a Pap smear once every five years if you are above 25 years of age.
-If you notice any abnormal discharges during your menstrual cycle, consult your doctor as soon as possible.
-If the infections are not treated in time, they can spread deeper into your reproductive system and even cause infertility.
-If you are prescribed any medications, make sure to take a complete course, even if you start feeling better before completing the course.
+You may notice abnormal discharges during your menstrual cycle; consult your doctor immediately.
+When the infections are not treated in time, they can spread deeper into your reproductive system and cause infertility.
+If you are prescribed any medications, take a complete course, even if you start feeling better before completing the course.